 What to serve on hot summer nights

 If you’ve spent half your day running around the heat, chances are your guests have too.
 Give everybody a break by hosting an ultra-casual dinner party of cold noodles and seasonal berries.
 “Order in!”
 Happy gleefully advises.
 “Use real plates and napkins, but skip the cooking when it’s hot outside.”
-Serve alongside an easy-to-make (and even easier to order) cucumber salad, and you’ll not only make a crowd-pleasing meal, but “you won’t have to keep dishes warm as you hang out with friends.”
+Serve alongside an easy-to-make (and even easier to order) cucumber salad, and you’ll not only make a crowd-pleasing meal but “you won’t have to keep dishes warm as you hang out with friends.”
 Finally, a dinner party in which the host gets to join the party.

-Spend a few minutes of the time you saved by ordering delivery using colored paper and marker to create menus for each place setting.
+Spend a few minutes of the time you saved by ordering delivery using colored paper and markers to create menus for each place setting.
 Adds Happy, “A menu is an especially sweet takeaway for a birthday or anniversary.”

 Don’t fret the guest list

-One of the defining factors of a last minute dinner party is a guest list left somewhat in the hands of fate.
+One of the defining factors of a last-minute dinner party is a guest list left somewhat in the hands of fate.
 Whoever in your world happens to be available, that’s your guest list.
 But rather than fret this, embrace it.
 “I’m a big fan of mixing worlds,” she says.
 “I find it’s good to be slightly nervous.”
 Wondering if people will hit it off?
 “I think that’s a good thing.”

-While Happy may not be available to help with your last minute dinner party, her invitations are ready whenever you are.
+While Happy may not be available to help with your last-minute dinner party, her invitations are ready whenever you are.